awsdocs/aws-parallelcluster-user-guide/doc_source/multi-user-v3.md

 **Considerations:**
 + We recommend that you use LDAP over TLS/SSL \(or LDAPS\) rather than LDAP alone\.
 TLS/SSL ensures that the connection is encrypted\.
-+ The `DomainAddr` property value matches the entries in the `DnsIpAddrs` list from the `describe-directories` output\.
++ The [`DirectoryService`](DirectoryService-v3.md) / [`DomainAddr`](DirectoryService-v3.md#yaml-DirectoryService-DomainAddr) property value matches the entries in the `DnsIpAddrs` list from the `describe-directories` output\.
-+ We recommend that your cluster use subnets that are located in the same Availability Zone that the `DomainAddr` points to\.
-If you use [custom Dynamic Host Configuration Protocol \(DHCP\) configuration](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/dhcp_options_set.html) that's recommended for directory VPCs and your subnets *aren't* located in the `DomainAddr` Availability Zone, cross traffic among Availability Zones is possible\.
++ We recommend that your cluster use subnets that are located in the same Availability Zone that the [`DirectoryService`](DirectoryService-v3.md) / [`DomainAddr`](DirectoryService-v3.md#yaml-DirectoryService-DomainAddr) points to\.
+If you use [custom Dynamic Host Configuration Protocol \(DHCP\) configuration](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/dhcp_options_set.html) that's recommended for directory VPCs and your subnets *aren't* located in the [`DirectoryService`](DirectoryService-v3.md) / [`DomainAddr`](DirectoryService-v3.md#yaml-DirectoryService-DomainAddr) Availability Zone, cross traffic among Availability Zones is possible\.
 The use of custom DHCP configurations *isn't* required to make use of the multi\-user AD integration feature\.
-+ The `DomainReadOnlyUser` property value specifies a user that must be created in the directory\.
++ The [`DirectoryService`](DirectoryService-v3.md) / [`DomainReadOnlyUser`](DirectoryService-v3.md#yaml-DirectoryService-DomainReadOnlyUser) property value specifies a user that must be created in the directory\.
 This user *isn't* created by default\.
 We recommend that you *don't* give this user permission to modify directory data\.
-+ The `PasswordSecretArn` property value points to an AWS Secrets Manager secret that contains the password of the user that you specified for the `DomainReadOnlyUser` property\.
-If this user’s password changes, update the secret value and update the configuration on the cluster instances\.
-Before you update the instances, make sure to stop the cluster’s compute fleet\.
-Alternatively, you can run the following command on any active cluster nodes, starting first with the head node\.
++ The [`DirectoryService`](DirectoryService-v3.md) / [`PasswordSecretArn`](DirectoryService-v3.md#yaml-DirectoryService-PasswordSecretArn) property value points to an AWS Secrets Manager secret that contains the password of the user that you specified for the [`DirectoryService`](DirectoryService-v3.md) / [`DomainReadOnlyUser`](DirectoryService-v3.md#yaml-DirectoryService-DomainReadOnlyUser) property\.
+If this user’s password changes, update the secret value and update the cluster\.
+To update the cluster for the new secret value, you must stop the compute fleet with the `pcluster update-compute-fleet` command and then run the following command from within the cluster head node\.

   ```
-  sudo cinc-client \
+   sudo ./opt/parallelcluster/scripts/directory_service/update_directory_service_password.sh
-    --local-mode \
-    --config /etc/chef/client.rb \
-    --log_level auto \
-    --force-formatter \
-    --no-color \
-    --chef-zero-port 8889 \
-    --json-attributes /etc/chef/dna.json \
-    --override-runlist aws-parallelcluster-config::directory_service
   ```

 For another example, see also [Integrating Active Directory](tutorials_05_multi-user-ad.md)\.

 ## Log in to a cluster integrated with an AD domain<a name="login-addircluster-v3"></a>

 If you enabled the AD domain integration feature, authentication by password is enabled on the cluster head node\.
-The home directory of an AD user is created at the first user login into the head node or the first time a sudo\-user switches to the AD user on the head node\.
+The home directory of an AD user is created at the first user login to the head node or the first time a sudo\-user switches to the AD user on the head node\.

 Password authentication isn't enabled for cluster compute nodes\.
 AD users must log in to compute nodes with SSH keys\.

 By default, SSH keys are set up in the AD user `/${HOME}/.ssh` directory at the first SSH login to the head node\.
-This behavior can be disabled by setting `GenerateSshKeysForUsers` boolean property to `false` in the cluster configuration\.
-By default, `GenerateSshKeysForUsers` is set to `true`\.
+This behavior can be disabled by setting [`DirectoryService`](DirectoryService-v3.md) / [`GenerateSshKeysForUsers`](DirectoryService-v3.md#yaml-DirectoryService-GenerateSshKeysForUsers) boolean property to `false` in the cluster configuration\.
+By default, [`DirectoryService`](DirectoryService-v3.md) / [`GenerateSshKeysForUsers`](DirectoryService-v3.md#yaml-DirectoryService-GenerateSshKeysForUsers) is set to `true`\.

 If a AWS ParallelCluster application requires password\-less SSH between cluster nodes, make sure that the SSH keys have been correctly set up in the user's home directory\.

+AWS Managed Microsoft AD passwords expire after 42 days\.
+For more information, see [Manage password policies for AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_password_policies.html) in the *AWS Directory Service Administration Guide*\.
+If your password expires, it must be reset to restore cluster access\.
+For more information, see [How to reset a user password and expired passwords](troubleshooting-v3.md#troubleshooting-v3-multi-user-reset-passwd)\.

 **Note**
 If the AD integration feature doesn't work as expected, the SSSD logs can provide useful diagnostic information for troubleshooting the issue\.
 These logs are located in the `/var/log/sssd` directory on cluster nodes\.
 By default, they're also stored in a cluster’s Amazon CloudWatch log group\.